HicResearch/TREEHOOSE/doc/operations/ServiceWorkbench.md

 ### Users

-To create new SWB users, follow the instructions below to create Cognito users who can authenticate to the SWB website.
+Follow the instructions below to create Cognito users who can authenticate to the SWB website.

 Apply these steps only to accounts that are part of the **TRE Projects Prod** OU.